Michelin Star Restaurants in Yorkshire

 If you are super into the latest trends on the food scene, The Man Behind the Curtain is the Michelin Star Restaurant in Yorkshire for you.
 Michael O’Hare, the Founder and Chef-Patron, has appeared on multiple TV shows, including BBC2’s The Great British Menu, and has gained a reputation for weird and wonderful dishes and food pairings.
 Think potato foam and wild puffed rice on top of a chocolate dessert, or cooked prawn brains with raw prawn tails.
 The dishes reflect the wacky chef, who studied ballet up until he was eighteen, then briefly studied aerospace engineering before turning his sights to cooking.
 It worked out well for him, with The Man Behind the Curtain gaining a Michelin Star in 2015, just a year after the restaurant opened.

 The restaurant space offers a minimalist style that has been compared to an art gallery, for a dining experience to inspire your eyes and your pallet.
 The food has been called ‘engagingly bonkers’ and is most certainly different from your average restaurant.
-One for those foodies looking for an edgy, modern place to get eat their next best meal.
-If you’re planning on checking this one out, be sure to make a reservation as tables at this place are highly coveted.
+One for those foodies looking for an edgy, modern place to devour their next best meal.
+If you’re planning on checking this one out, be sure to make a reservation as tables are highly coveted.

 The Man Behind the Curtain, 68-78 Vicar Ln, Leeds LS1 7JH – www.themanbehindthecurtain.co.uk